the-expanse/SideQuestWiki/BMBF.md

 ## BMBF is a custom song installer for BeatSaber
 #### Note that Beat On has long since been Discontinued BMBF is what has replaced it

-For any further assistance be on this page see the beat saber modding group Discord at [BSMG Discord](https://discord.gg/beatsabermods)
+For any assistance with Modding past BMBF join the beatsaber modding group Discord at [BSMG Discord](https://discord.gg/beatsabermods)
-Where are you can also obtain the mod extender which some songs require or they will just permanently load in your beat saber window.
+Where are you can also obtain the mod extender, Some songs and more detailed mods require it else they will just permanently load in beatsaber or never activate.

 ### MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER
-HAVE A COPY OF BEATSABER OBTAINED FROM THE OFFICIAL OCULUS QUEST STORE AND THAT PC SABERS AND MODS WILL NOT WORK ON THE QUEST
-Pirated copy's will not work in any capacity with BMBF nor will the Demo.
+Pirated copy's or the beatsaber Demo will not work in any capacity with BMBF.

 ### If you have installed custom songs before
 ----

-Make 100% sure you get a clean version of BeatSaber by seeing the guide on how to properly uninstall at the top of this page  before you go any further if you have installed custom songs before as if you do not uninstall correctly many issues may arise upon updating or re-installation of BMBF.
+Make sure to reinstall BeatSaber fresh and uninstall BMBFs old version before you go any further if you have installed custom songs before as if you do not un and reinstall correctly many issues may arise upon updating or re-installation of BMBF.

 ## - Before Proceeding, Backup creation of Game data and Scores
 ----

-First If you care for your scores you'll want to be sure you back them up, you can do so in the SideQuests `My Apps` tab by clicking the settings button (Gear Icon) to the right of Beatsaber, Clicking Back Up Game Data then checking the `My Tasks` tab to make sure it is finished installing before you proceed, they can be recovered to an un modded BeatSaber (prior to running BMBF and letting it mod) at any point from the same page by clicking the o refresh icon with arrows under "Backup game data" just be sure if you have more then one to select the one with the most recent date.
+If you care for your scores you can save and transfer them up, do so in the SideQuests currently installed Apps tab at the top right in SideQuest (Looks like a square of 9 smaller squares) then find beatsaber and click its setting button (Gear Icon) then click Back Up Game Data and let it back up, you can check the `My Tasks` tab to be sure it properly saved, your scores can then be recovered prior to running BMBF and letting it mod beatsaber from the same page you backed it up on by clicking the refresh icon (The icon with half moon arrows that point at each other) under "Backup game data" if you have more then one select the most recent date.

 ----